-Parameter Process of carrying our the survey n {k,y} The CME or third party contracted to carry out the survey will visit the households in which the appliances have been distributed and through visual inspections of the stoves the proportion of stoves that are still operating shall be determined by relating the stoves operating to the stoves surveyed.
+Parameter Process of carrying our the survey n k,y The CME or third party contracted to carry out the survey will visit the households in which the appliances have been distributed and through visual inspections of the stoves the proportion of stoves that are still operating shall be determined by relating the stoves operating to the stoves surveyed.
 The CME or third party contracted to carry out the survey will capture the type of stove that was used by the end-user prior to acquiring the project stove.
 This will be used to determine which type of stove and fuel the project stove replaced i.e. either fossil fuel powered stove or fuel wood stove.
 Based on the proportion of stoves replaced the population shall be classified based on the baseline fuel replaced by the project appliance.
-BS {k,y} The CME or third party contracted to carry out the survey will visit the households that have the selected stoves from the sample size calculation.
+BS k,y The CME or third party contracted to carry out the survey will visit the households that have the selected stoves from the sample size calculation.
 Through interviewing the end-user of the stove the surveying entity will capture the amount of [Insert fuel type] that the end-user consumes per day or per week.
 This value shall be extrapolated for the whole year for the sampled end-users and a mean derived out of it to be used for ex-post emission reductions.
-The interviews will only be carried out on households that the project stove is found to be in NCV {biomass} The parameter shall be monitored through sampling where a sample size shall be calculated that satisfies a 90/10 confidence precision level.
-The CME or contracted third part will visit the selected households for surveys to be in operation and a lab analysis carried out.
-Based on the results, an average shall be calculated and shall be used for ex-post emission reductions. the same amount of ethanol from the CME to avoid cases of non response as a result of the end-users getting a loss.
+The interviews will only be carried out on households that the project stove is found to be in NCV biomass operation.
+The parameter shall be monitored through sampling where a sample size shall be calculated that satisfies a 90/10 confidence precision level.
+The CME or contracted third part will visit the selected households for surveys A sample of the fuel will be taken from households where the project appliance has been found to be in operation and a lab analysis carried out.
+Based on the results, an average shall be calculated and shall be used for ex-post emission reductions.
+Where necessary, the amount of ethanol that will be taken to be tested will be replaced with the same amount of ethanol from the CME to avoid cases of non response as a result of the end-users getting a loss.